jlapeyre/Symata.jl/README.md

 ### Installing

-SJulia can be installed on Linux, OSX, and Windows.
-(One or two [Windows builds on appveyor](https://ci.appveyor.com/project/jlapeyre/sjulia-jl) out of 6 fail itermittently.) `SJulia` works on Julia v0.4, v0.5, and v0.6.
+`SJulia` can be installed on Linux, OSX, and Windows, and Julia v0.4, v0.5, and v0.6.
 It depends on the [`PyCall`](https://github.com/stevengj/PyCall.jl) package and the python [`sympy`](http://www.sympy.org/en/index.html) module.
-The best way to install `sympy` is via `PyCall`, which will use [`Conda`](https://github.com/JuliaPy/Conda.jl), which will install `python` and needed modules in your `Julia` directory.
+You can install `sympy` automatically via `PyCall`, which uses [`Conda`](https://github.com/JuliaPy/Conda.jl), which in turn installs `python` and needed modules in your `Julia` directory.
 However, `PyCall` must be configured to not use you system version of `python`.
 If you do not have `PyCall` installed, do this